Everyone wants to save a buck. But in our pursuit of savings, there are some areas where we shouldn’t cheap out.

 Toilet paper might rank right up there with politics and religion when it comes to causing controversy.
 Regardless of your preference on which way the roll should hang, I hope we can all agree you should not be buying toilet paper at the dollar store.

 Toilet paper that is cheap can shred easily, leaving you with an “ew” situation none of us wants to visualize.
 What’s more, you may find yourself using more to avoid the aforementioned messiness, and that could negate your savings.

 Finally, less-expensive brands may not dissolve well, meaning potential plumbing problems and more dollars out of your pocket.

 If you really want to save money on toilet paper in the long run, you could install a bidet.
-They have enjoyed a surge in popularity during the coroanvirus.
+These bathroom fixtures for washing your undercarriage hands-free have enjoyed a surge in popularity during the coronavirus.